 The Abierto Argentino de Pato is, in fact, the annual National Championship for Pato and is an exciting event that is thoroughly enjoyed by the Argentineans.

 Although immensely enjoyed by the locals, the sport remains one of the world’s unique, unpopular, and lesser-known sports.

 2. SEPAK TAKRAW

 A Southeast Asian sport that combines soccer and volleyball, Sepak Takraw is gaining popularity and is especially enjoyed in places like Thailand.
-While the origins of this sport are still not precise as several countries have laid their claim over it, Sepak Takraw is an exciting sport to witness.
+While this sport’s origins are still not precise as several countries have laid their claim over it, Sepak Takraw is an exciting sport to witness.

-The sport has three players, playing in a badminton-sized court net – left inside, right inside and back server – who try to pass a ball over a net that is about 1.5 meters high.
-The players get three volleys to clear the ball and can use their foot to kick the ball around.
+The sport has three players, playing in a badminton-sized court net – left inside, right inside, and back server – who try to pass a ball over a net that is about 1.5 meters high.
+The players get three volleys to clear the ball and use their feet to kick the ball around.

 What makes Sepak Takraw so exhilarating is watching players use acrobatic kicks to maneuver the ball.